DImsirovic/DImsirovic/README.md

 *Tools: Web Scraping, Pandas, Scikit-Learn, Streamlit*

 ## Coming Soon!
-These machine learning projects are currently underway and I'm very excited to share them upon completion
+These machine learning projects are on the docket and I'm very excited to share them upon completion
 * Customer Churn | R
 	* Goal: Predict if a bank customer will turnover on their credit card services given card type; marriage, income, and education status, etc.